-A VA student can round out a schedule with non-required courses to bring his/her course load up to a full-time schedule in his/her last term only.
-This allows students to continue to receive benefits at the full-time rate in their last term of enrollment, even though fewer credits are required to complete the program.
-This procedure can be done only once per program.
+A VA student can round out their schedule to obtain full-time enrollment in their last term only.
+This allows students to receive benefits at the full-time rate in their last term of enrollment, even though fewer credits are required to complete the program.
+To qualify for rounding out, the course must be degree eligible for a current program at the student's present degree level.
+This means courses used to satisfy graduation requirements of a program as specified in the curriculum.
+This procedure can be done only once per program and previously completed courses cannot be certified.
 Please contact the Student Finance Department for additional information on VA Rounding Out.